+For procurements between \$7,500 and \$75,000 A small-purchase procurement is an informal procurement method used for acquiring (i) public works (including construction) projects valued at \$6,500 or less can be procured through the; or (ii) goods or services that exceed \$10,000 but do not exceed \$100,000.
+Foothill Transit has deemed these small -purchase process), thresholds to be appropriate based on Federal requirements, state requirements, potential risks to Foothill Transit, these procurement procedures, and typical Foothill Transit purchases.

-For procurements between \$7,500 and \$75,000 (\$3,500 to \$75,000 when Federal Funds are used) (public works construction projects valued at \$6,500 or less can be procured through the small purchase process), written quotations from three (3) vendors are required.
-The responsibility for soliciting quotations rests with the Procurement Department.
-Appropriate documentation, including a list of the vendors contacted, the quotes received, and a determination by the Procurement Department that the price is fair and reasonable (supported by a cost or price analysis) will be included in the Procurement File.
-If the lowest priced vendor is not chosen, the documentation will include a technical justification for the selection of other than the lowest priced vendor.
+Foothill Transit shall obtain written quotations from an appropriate number of vendors to provide adequate competition.
+Based on Foothill Transit's long history of procurements, it has determined that obtaining quotations from three (3) vendors are required will generally provide adequate competition.
+If the Department Director determines that more or fewer quotes is necessary for adequate competition, the Department Director shall provide information on the basis for that determination in the procurement file.
+The responsibility for soliciting Appropriate documentation, quotations rests with the Procurement Department. including a list of the vendors contacted, the quotes received, and a determination by the Procurement Department that the price is fair and reasonable (supported by a cost or price analysis) will be included in the Procurement File.
+If the lowest priced vendor is not chosen, the documentation will include a technical justification for the selection of other than the lowest -priced vendor.
 Foothill Transit may not divide or reduce the size of a procurement to avoid additional procurement requirements applicable to larger acquisitions.